 The Formulation of the Hypothesis has two types namely: the null hypothesis and affirmative hypothesis.
 Hypotheses is a scientific guess which intends subject for thorough investigation.
 It is recommended to use null hypothesis in your research project.

-4. Significant of the Study
+4. Significance of the Study

 The Significant of the Study indicates how important is your investigatory project for the people, environment and community as a whole.
 It is really relevant in the changing world or global impact into the field of technology.

 The Scope and Delimitation of the Study covers the range of your research.
 It includes the period of research, the materials and equipment to be used, the subject of the study or the sample of the study, the procedure and the statistical treatment to be used.